forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 2. Run the **SFDX: Authorize an Org** command to connect to the Salesforce sandbox org or scratch org that has Einstein for Developers enabled.
 Pick default options to connect to your org.

 The Einstein logo on the activity bar and in the status bar confirms that the extension is installed.
-Open the command palette and run `View: Show Einstein Developer Sidebar` to open the sidebar.
+Click on the logo to enable or disable the extension, access settings and documentation and so on.

 ![einstein installed](./images/einstein-installed.png)

 ## Enable or Disable Einstein For Developers in VS Code

 You can enable or disable Einstein for Developers from within Visual Studio Code.
 Click the Einstein icon in the status bar to open the command palette, then click enable or disable.
 The Einstein for Developers status icon in the bottom panel of the Visual Studio Code window indicates whether Einstein for Developers is enabled or disabled.
 When enabled, the background color of the icon will match the color of the status bar.
 When disabled, the background color of the icon is brown.

 ![einstein icon](./images/einstein-icon.png)